-- 1. Once the initial acute crisis has been stabilized, individuals receiving on-site in-home and/or off-site out-of-home crisis supports shall also receive case management provided by the crisis provider.
-Case Management continues until the individuals are safely transitioned from these services.
-Individuals receiving intensive out-of-home services are automatically eligible for Intensive Support Coordination during their admission and for at least 30 days post-transition. - 2.
-Case Management is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the crisis situation, collaborate with the individual, Support Coordination, provider/family, mental health providers, behavioral support providers and other chosen providers as indicated by the individual's choice to assure the development of a discharge plan from crisis supports services that meets the needs of the individual and ensure follow-up on recommended services.
+1. Once the presenting crisis has been stabilized, individuals receiving intensive in-home or intensive out-ofhome support shall also receive case management provided by the provider.
+Case management continues until the individual is safely transitioned.
+Individuals receiving intensive out-of-home services are automatically eligible for Intensive Support Coordination during their admission and for at least 30 days post-transition.

+2. Case management is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the crisis situation, collaborate with the individual, IntensiveSupport Coordination, provider/family, behavioral health providers, behavior support providers, and other community-based providers for the development of a discharge plan.